VKRAJPUROHIT/pandas-challenge/README.md

 This pandas script in Jupyter Notebook tries to analyze the disctrict wide school standardized test results.
-I have aggregated the school data I obtained and have analyzed the following
+I have aggregated the school data I obtained and analyzed the following
 trends:
 1) High level district wise snapshot of the school metrics
 2) Summary of metrics for each school